Ejipuh/Plantey-Garden/P- Setup go links on site.md

 1:04 -- So it turns out that the next step was typing in `cd /public_html` and then 'get  .htaccess'. } (<-- this means that I figured out my bite-sized goal.) {My problem now is figuring out where it's downloaded and how to edit it with a script...

 1:20 -- Alex says that I might need to extend this to a .NET assembly.
 I assume this is so that it can run files in a more complex programming language than just command line.

+1:33 -- Alex: "After reviewing all the relevant information, I would suggest writing a PowerShell script, that incorporates the WinSCP executable to download the remote file, then remove.
+Afterwards, edit the file from shell with another command like Add-Content, then pass the file through to WinSCP once more for the upload.
+I would be interested in further research for this project, I will contact you later tonight possibly."

+2:20 -- I'm ending work here for today.
+Alex mentioned other possibilities than PowerShell (like using the server's Linux capabilities), but I'll look at those tomorrow.
+This is still an important project (see [Relevance](ethanplante.org/go/go-links-setup#Relevance)), and I'm not sure how much progress I've actually made toward the goal.
+Still enjoyed figuring this out, though.

+---